Lokgic/diss-repo/src/weight-chapter.md

   $$P(H_{0.5})\neq P(H_{0.5}|I)$$

- This brings us to Higher Order Relevance.
-I will endeavor to demonstrate the above inequality in the next section.
+ \noindent which is the definition Higher Order Relevance introduced earlier.
+I shall demonstrate the above inequality in the next section.
 <!-- # Severity as a Frequentist Notion of Weight